Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan | Goal.com

 Arsenal complete £45 million signing of Partey as Torreira heads to Atletico Madrid on loan

-Arsenal have completed the signing of Thomas Partey, Atletico Madrid have announced, with Lucas Torreira heading in the other direction on a one-year loan.
+Arsenal have completed the signing of Thomas Partey, the club has confirmed, with Lucas Torreira heading in the other direction on a one-year loan.

 The Ghana midfielder comes to London after the Gunners were able to complete a £45 million (€50m/$58m) deal ahead of Monday’s transfer deadline.